-To obtain a local permit for all non-certified persons holding a baccalaureate degree or less the Principal must: Specify to the Superintendent in writing the qualifications for employment and document credentials the prospective employee possesses that would qualify the individual to teach the proposed subjects.
+To obtain local certification for all non-certified persons the Principal must:

+Specify to the Superintendent in writing the qualifications for employment and document credentials the prospective employee possesses that would qualify the individual to teach the proposed subjects.

 The Superintendent must report this action to the Board of Trustees at the first board meeting following the assignment.